Home / About Us / Team & Board

 email me | 949-645-8489 ext.
 103 | more about Lori

 Lori has worked in the non-profit field for nearly two decades.
 She joined the ENC staff in 2003.
 Lori oversees the ENC’s communications, education programs, volunteer programs and horticulture, and assists with funds development.
 Previously she has worked for The Nature Conservancy, the City of Huntington Beach, and the Orange County Department of Education.
 Lori has a BS from California State Polytechnic University, Pomona and an MA in Communications from California State University, Fullerton.
-She is a member of the Marketing Committee for the Association of Nature Center Administrators.
-In her free time, she likes to hike, camp, and garden with native plants.
+She is a member of the Marketing Committee for the Association of Nature Center Administrators, and the Garden Tour Committee of the California Native Plant Society.
+In her free time, she likes to hike, bike, camp, read, travel, experience live music, practice yoga, garden with native plants and hang out with her dog Sully.
 She was the recipient of the prestigious Nathaniel Lamm Scholarship Award for excellence in Environmental Education on 2002, and the California Senate “Women Making a Difference” award in 2012.

 Vanessa “Nessie” Sener ENC Nature Preschool Director